luizaugustoventura/luizaugustoventura/README.md

 ## I'm a Computer Science graduated software developer!
 - 🔭 I'm currently working as a React Native mobile developer
-- 🌱 I'm currently learning a JS stack (Node.JS, ReactJS and React Native)
+- 🌱 I'm currently learning Docker and a JS stack (Node.JS and React)
 - 💪 I'm looking to improve my development skills, from clean code to UX
 - 🥅 2020 Goals: Exploit even more the Open Source world
 - ⚡ Fun fact: I'm a motorsports fan and I love to play guitar